Complex Hyperbolic Structures on Disc Bundles over Surfaces

 \centerline{\bf2.3.~Simplicity and transversality}

-In order to apply Theorem 2.2.4, we need a criterion providing simplicity of a cycle.
+In order to apply Corollary 2.2.6, we need a criterion for the simplicity of a cycle.
 We have found no adequate numerical criterion of this sort since it is rather difficult to decide whether two segments of bisectors intersect or not (see, for instance, [San]).
-Fortunately, appealing to simple kind of Poincar\'e duality, simplicity of a cycle can be inferred from some extra transversalities (see Criterion 2.3.9).
+Fortunately, by appealing to a simple kind of Poincar\'e duality, the simplicity of a cycle can be inferred from some extra transversalities (see Criterion~2.3.9).

 All isometries in this subsection are considered as belonging to $\PU$.